piszczekkonrad/explore_app/README.md

 flutter_bloc used for state management.

-injectable package used for GetIt.
+injectable package used for dependency injection.
 Build runner needs to be run before app can compile.